 The health care sector generates an enormous amount of data at an ever-increasing pace.
 The ability to wisely use the associated analytic by-products is a rare and differentiating skill among health care leaders.

-The Leveraging Data course will promote this skill through the introduction of quantitative reasoning toolkits reinforced with on-the-ground case studies.
+This course introduces quantitative reasoning toolkits reinforced with on-the-ground case studies.
 We will discuss the relative merits and limitations of common types of data sources in health care – such as electronic health records, claims databases, and surveys – and will introduce a framework through which managers can detect and diagnose data quality concerns.
-We will also explore descriptive, predictive, and evaluative methods, demonstrating how each of these informs the return-on-investment (ROI) calculations that typically underlie high-level strategic decisions.
-By the end of this course, students should be able to generate and critique quantitative estimates of the primary value drivers in ROI models supporting critical health care management decisions.
+We will also explore descriptive, predictive, and evaluative statistical methods, demonstrating how each of these informs high-level strategic decisions.
+By the end of this course, students should be able to critique quantitative estimates supporting critical health care management decisions.

 Faced with pressures on both the revenue and cost side, leaders in health care delivery are now required to do more with less.
 Managing the balance between clinical outcomes and financial soundness has become more demanding.